 Additional findings that may be associated with Yunis-Varon syndrome include abnormalities of the heart such as cardiomyopathy or congenital heart defects.

-Additional findings have been reported in individual cases of Yunis-Varon syndrome including central nervous system abnormalities and hypodontia.
+Additional findings have been reported in individuals with Yunis-Varon syndrome including central nervous system abnormalities and hypodontia.

 Some researchers have speculated that Yunis-Varon syndrome may occur as a result of defects in lysosomal storage.
 Lysosomal storage diseases comprise a group of metabolic disorders characterized by an abnormal build-up of various toxic materials in the body’s cells as a result of enzyme deficiencies.
 These disorders affect different parts of the body, including the skeleton, brain, skin, heart, and central nervous system.
-More research is necessary to determine whether defective lysosomal storage is involved in the development of Yunis-Varon syndrome.
+FIG4 is involved in regulating the transport of various vesicles, including lysosomes, which could help explain the findings suggestive of abnormal lysosomal function.

+Yunis-Varon syndrome may be diagnosed or confirmed after birth based upon a thorough clinical evaluation, the identification of characteristic findings (e.g., hypoplastic claviculae, limb abnormalities, sparse hair, characteristic facial features).
+Genetic testing for mutations in FIG4 can also confirm a diagnosis.
 Certain findings that may suggest a diagnosis of Yunis-Varon syndrome (e.g. limb and bone abnormalities or congenital heart defect) may be identified before birth (prenatally) using ultrasonography.
 In fetal ultrasonography, reflected sound waves are used to create an image of the developing fetus.
-Yunis-Varon syndrome may be diagnosed or confirmed after birth based upon a thorough clinical evaluation, the identification of characteristic findings (e.g., hypoplastic claviculae, limb abnormalities, sparse hair, characteristic facial features).

 Specific therapies for individuals with Yunis-Varon syndrome are symptomatic and supportive.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, specialists who diagnose and treat skeletal abnormalities (orthopedists), physical therapists, physicians who specialize in diagnosing and treating disorders of the heart (cardiologists), and other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.